increDul0us/incredulousproduct/README.md

 1. Add loader
 2. Add signin and login (Authorisation and Authentication)
 3. Use heroku db to save images so that they can be loaded immediately
+4. Add an option to delete a product
+5. Add an option to update a product

 #Usage